Resource management

 Medium

-The multi-instance scheme excels other schemes in isolation but may result in redundant storage resources and low utilization of computing resources.
-In contrast, the workload group scheme supports moderate preemption of computing resources.
-This ensures high utilization of resources but provides weak isolation.
-In general, we recommend that you use the multi-instance scheme in scenarios in which your systems are completely independent of each other.
-In scenarios in which data needs to be shared but computing resources must be physically isolated, we recommend that you use the multi-cluster scheme.
-In scenarios in which data needs to be shared and computing resources sometimes need to be isolated, we recommend that you use the workload group scheme.
+The multi-instance scheme provides the strongest isolation but may lead to redundant storage and low compute utilization.
+The workload group scheme allows moderate preemption of computing resources, which ensures high utilization but provides weaker isolation.
+In general, use the multi-instance scheme when your systems are completely independent.
+Use the multi-cluster scheme when data must be shared but computing resources need physical isolation.
+Use the workload group scheme when data is shared and computing resources sometimes need to be isolated.

 Scheme recommendation